CLAYTON VALLEY LITHIUM PROJECT

 The geology in the Project is considered to comprise a sequence of sediments with strata composing aquifer systems which hosts and produces lithium rich brine.
 Multiple wetting and drying periods during the Pleistocene resulted in the formation of lacustrine sediments with salt beds and lithium rich brines forming in the sediments within the Clayton Valley basin.
 These deposits form the Esmeralda Formation which has clay bearing siltstones near the base to fine grained lacustrine sediments near the top.
 Up to six aquifers have been identified within the basin.
 It appears that lithium is ubiquitous throughout the area with hot springs and aquifers to the north of the town of Silver Peak containing lithium of approximately 40ppm.
 The Esmeralda Formation has been reported to contain from 350 to 1,171 ppm lithium (USGS open file report 82-415).

 During the mid-to late 1970’s the U.S. Geological Survey (“USGS”) evaluated lithium deposits and resources around the world.
 During the course of the program they drilled 22 holes in Nevada and Arizona including seven drill holes in the Clayton Valley Basin.
-The USGS holes drilled closest to Noram's North Block claims reported 1.3 and 1.7 parts per million (“ppm”) lithium in the brines and 287 and 364 ppm lithium in the sediments.
+The USGS holes drilled closest to Noram's property reported 1.3 and 1.7 parts per million (“ppm”) lithium in the brines and 287 and 364 ppm lithium in the sediments.

 Environmentally-Friendly Extraction Methods